Saturday, January 31, 2026

 He was cooler about his suspicions which the state puercos usually are, you know?
 But before the pig signals me to stop, which he didn’t really do, he’s looking at my bag of Whole Foods goodies—but doing it in a discreet way because this was an expensive store where wealthy & powerful white people came to shop and security didn’t want to make a big scene or put a liberal off enjoying his or her foie gras or Perrier by clubbing a nigger to the ground during store hours.
 Not while customers are still enjoying the Whole Foods shopping experience.

 So, like, you know, after his professional curiosity had been satisfied we got to talking and somehow the conversation turned to W who by then was President Bush and it turned out this state police porker wasn’t an ordinary trooper, not Texas Highway Patrol, or a mere driver’s license examiner.
 He was Capitol Police working store security as an extra gig.
 He was Mexican.
 We got to chatting, yeah.
-Black Man and his Latino brother, you know, even if he was a pig he was also my compadre.
+Black Man and his Latino brother, you know, even if he was a pig.

 Austin was still a small town and people were not too busy to talk, not like today with all these greedhead techdogs who never have time for human bonding